jenni-westoby/Julia_GPU_examples/docs/src/Streaming.md

 # Streaming

 In CUDA, a stream is a sequence of operations executed in order on a device.
-We can use multiple streams to execute multiple sequences of operations sequentially.
-A common reason for using multiple streams in GPU programming is to 'hide' the time taken for data transfer.
+Streams are nifty since they allow us to execute operations in parallel.
+An important feature is that streams do not have to carry out the same operations, so you can for example have one stream copying data and another running the analysis.
 Often copying data between the host and the device is one of the slowest steps in a GPU program.
-By writing your program with streams, you can split your data into chunks and have the GPU analysing a chunk in one stream whilst simultaneously copying a chunk of data to the GPU in another stream.
+By writing your program with streams, you can speed up execution by splitting your data into chunks and have the GPU analysing a chunk in one stream whilst simultaneously copying a chunk of data to the GPU in another stream.

 It should be noted that Julia's support for streaming in GPU programming is still rudimentary.
 As you will see, it is easy to stream kernel execution (analysis), but the ideal of streaming both data transfer and analysis is more challenging.
 Streaming both data transfer and analysis will require us to write much lower level code than is usually seen in Julia.
 Let's start with the simpler task of streaming our analysis.

 # Streaming our Analysis

-In this example, we will return to our favourite problem of vector addition.
+In this example, we return to our favourite problem of vector addition.
 A script which will carry out vector addition in two streams is shown below:

 ```
 using CuArrays, CUDAnative, CUDAdrv